 “Over time, roughly 6% to 7% of all workers could lose their jobs because of automation from Ai.”

 Of course, this will vary industry to industry, job family to job family.
 Even so, the net impact is not a hot debate: it will increase unemployment, at least the traditional measure of it.
 Put another way, it will disrupt existing employment norms and require young people, those in career transition, and those exploring retirement to rethink how they earn a steady income over time.
-Also, in line with the above, it’ll require executives to be more creative in terms of how they design their organizations to be adaptive, sustainable, and high-performing over time.
+Also, in line with the above, it’ll require executives to be more creative in terms of how they design their organizations to be adaptive, sustainable, and high-performing.

 At the same time, independent‑contractor ecosystems are expanding.
 Consultants, contractors, and small-firms (including many in the “silver economy”) are stepping in as companies, both large and small, seek flexibility in their capabilities and capacity.
 The Department of Labor has reverted to the more relaxed 2019 classification standard for contractors, reducing regulatory friction in engaging flex talent.